 Select the right pillow - You want to maximize the airflow of your airways so your breathing can be unrestricted and free-flowing, This can be achieved by carefully selecting the correct pillow height with built-in neck support.
 You would want to look for a pillow height and contour that cradles your neck without inducing your chin to dip into your neck.

-Our Ergonomic Contour Pillow, for example, does an excellent job offering great neck support while keeping your airway parallel to your chest for easy breathing.
+Our neck support contour pillow does an excellent job offering great neck support while keeping your airway parallel to your chest for easy breathing.
 Our shredded memory foam pillow is adjustable so you can achieve your ideal pillow height by following the instruction in the box as well.
 Based on our lab research, the perfect pillow height for neck support should be around 4.2 inches for men and 3.5 inches for women.

 See our line of sleep-inducing pillows help you sleep better.